CAMPOmega

 the Rocky Mountains

 Think Plato's Academy meets backcountry expedition.
-Instead of going wider with 50–75 people, we're going deeper with 15–30.
+Instead of going wider with 50–75 people, this year we're going deeper with 15–30.
 Setting up base camps, navigating together, and exploring literature, poetry, art, religion, and philosophy in the most magnificent classroom on earth.

 Three Questions to Make Sense of